SAP Articles

 3. Quality Management

 It’s easy to overlook, especially in early ERP evaluations.
-But once you hit ISO, FDA, or aerospace compliance?
-It’s a must.
+But once you hit ISO, FDA, or aerospace compliance, it’s a must.

 Think of it less as a feature and more like a safety net.